For administering local anaesthetic using a pre-filled cartridge and an attached sterile needle (not provided).

 DENTAL ANAESTHETIC CARTRIDGE SYRINGE – ADVANTAGES OF INTRALIGAMENTAL ANESTHESIA:

-• Simultaneous treatment of teeth in different quadrants.
+• Simultaneous treatment of teeth located in different quadrants.

 • Supports regional block anesthesia.